TotalEnergies seeking production licence for S.Africa block, regulator says | Headlines

 - South Africa

-The application was filed on Monday and "will be assessed for completeness over the next 14 days", the Petroleum Agency of South Africa told Reuters in an email.
+TotalEnergies discovered two large gas fields, Brulpadda and Luiperd, in offshore block 11B/12B about 175 km off South Africa's southern coast in 2019 and 2020.
+The application was filed on Monday and "will be assessed for completeness over the next 14 days", the Petroleum Agency of South Africa (PASA) told Reuters in an email.

+In March, the chief executive of PASA said if TotalEnergies did not submit its production licence application by September when its exploration licence expired, the block would revert back to the market.
+Developing the block is seen as a vital pillar of South Africa's gas energy ambitions, with the development of the Luiperd prospect potentially connecting to an existing offshore platform run by national oil company PetroSA via a sub-sea pipeline of less than 100 kilometres (62.14 miles).

+PetroSA's 45,000 barrel per day gas-to-liquid refinery in Mossel Bay is virtually at a standstill as production has plummeted due dwindling gas feedstock off South Africa's southern coast.
+TotalEnergies joint venture partners in Block 11B/12B include QatarEnergy and Canadian Natural Resources (CNQ.TO>.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)